BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **An interesting experiment**

+I saw an interesting video few days ago, which had some ideas I thought might be worth trying.

+There was quite a lot of theory around it, but the recommendation was very simple.
+Your brain is most alert when you first get up.
+This can be enhanced a little bit further By exposure to light and fasting.
+It’s also good to get a decent nights sleep the night before , and to avoid doing anything taxing in the evenings.

+This sounded like a practical program to try out.
+So that’s what I did yesterday.
+I must say it was interesting.
+My first observation is that not snacking has some surprising effects.
+I hadn’t noticed it before, but I tend to consume social media at the same time as I consume cakes and things like that.
+So turned out that my snack fast also turned into a social media fast. this was rather more beneficial than I expected, because in between snacks I wasn’t thinking about stuff I’ve seen online and was able to focus more on the job in hand.

+The recommendation was to be in bed with a book, no other distractions, by 9 pm.
+I found I couldn’t quite manage that.

+Also rather disappointingly it wasn’t a tremendously productive day.
+I had a lot of unavoidable interruptions and although my energy levels were above average, it didn’t really translate into solid concentration. but I have to say it was quite enjoyable.

+I did wonder if skipping lunch would mean that I wouldn’t have my normal mid afternoon crash.
+That didn’t really turn out to be the case.
+I still slowed down.
+But I have a feeling that if I were to keep this up for sometime my bodies systems would adjust.

+So overall, it was quite an interesting experiment.
+I’m going to keep it going and see how it turns out.

 #### **Is dopamine the key?**